deshan0/keeper-smart-pet-feeder/README.md

 - **Multi-pet Support**: Allow the app to manage multiple pets with personalized feeding schedules.
 - **Enhanced Biometric Identification**: Further development of ResNet CNN for precise pet identification.
 - **Expanded Features**: Integrate additional sensors to monitor pet activity and health.

+Feel free to reach out for questions or collaboration opportunities!